-Clinical students are evaluated on personal as well as academic skills.
+Clinical students are evaluated on personal as well as academic and professional skills represented by the nine profession-wide competencies adopted by the Commission on Accreditation (CoA).
 The following two ethical principles guide deliberations.
 Principle E: Concern for Others' Welfare, requires psychologists to balance the welfare and rights of patients, clients, supervisees, and students.
 This includes concern for harm that may derive from impaired or incompetent students.
 Principle F: Social Responsibility, expresses concern for the community and society in which psychologists work.
 This includes the responsibility to insure adequate interpersonal and professional skills in all graduates.
 Impairment refers to diminished functioning whereas incompetence refers to insufficient skills to provide adequate professional care.
 Impairment and incompetence can stem from interpersonal and intrapersonal problems, as well as inadequate theoretical understanding and insufficient clinical proficiency regarding assessment and treatment.
 Remediation of deficiencies includes but is not limited to: repeating coursework, repeating masters and/or doctoral comprehensive exams, repeating practica, increased supervision by the same or different supervisor, tutoring, or a leave of absence.
-Failure to
+Failure to benefit from remediation may be followed by counseling toward voluntary withdrawal from the program or termination.
+Fortunately, this unpleasant event is rather rare.
+The national average appears to be one student every two or three years is terminated (Forrest, Elman, & Gizara, 1997).
+Only about 2% of students nationwide fail to complete their internships (Forrest, Elman, & Gizara, 1997).